“Some people are larger than life. Hitler is larger than death.”

 First, let’s closer examine the timeline and minutiae of the case for suicide.

-Emerging, if at all, from tortured buildings bearing evidence of the ravages of war, many Berliners in early 1945 were left living as if neolithic cave dwellers.
+Emerging, if at all, from tortured buildings bearing evidence of the ravages of war, many Berliners in early 1945 were left living as if prehistoric cave dwellers.
 Subject to repeated aerial bombardment by the flying fleets of the British Bomber Command, and the United States Army Air Forces.
 Confronted by a regime violently contracting in its dying throes.

 Yet, life went on with a lunatic normality.